VidYen/vidhash/README.md

 Does not actually require VYPS.
 Does require WordPress of course.

+## 0.0.23
+- Third submission  as missed a hardcoded reference again.

 ## 0.0.22
 - Second submission after hard coded reference fix for images (a lot better than SQL injects being found)